MayoMary/Python-Scripts/README.md

-# Python-Scripts
+# Practice
-My python code for Exercises 3 - 6.
+My python code for lectures.
 Also some of the extra examples which Ian gave us.